tekewin/used_cars/README.md

-# Predicting used car prices with a RandomForestRegressor
+# Predicting used car prices with multiple regression
 Used cars dataset (Kaggle) machine learning model to predict price.

 The Jupyter notebook used_cars.ipynb demonstrates core data science analysis and machine learning skills.
 It features standard libraries: numpy, pandas, matplotlib, seaborn, and scikit-learn.

+I experimented with three different models.
+First was RandomForestRegressor with categoricals one-hot encoded.
+It had a mid-range R-squared and mean absolute error.
+Next, I used an XGBoost model and it performed slightly better, with a higher R-square and lower MAE.
+For each machine learning model, I used a grid search to find the best parameters.

+Finally, I tried multiple regression.
+This model had the highest R-squared (though there might be some overfitting).
+I tested regression assumptions.

-After cleaning, feature engineering, and categorical one-hot encoding, the dataframe ended up with 1931 features.
-Three columns had missing values that were handled in various ways.
+After cleaning and feature engineering, I handled three columns with missing values in various ways.
 Extreme outliers (99% percentile) in milage and price were dropped.
-I also got better results by using the natural log of price.
+I got better results by using the natural log of price.

 ![info](used-cars-info.png)

 ![info-2](used-cars-info-2.png)

-With iterative trial and error, I explored basic regressions, RandomForestRegressor, and XGBRegressor models on the price.
-I found the best results from XGBRegressor.
-I proceeded to use a grid search to find the best hyperparameters.

 ![age histogram](used-cars-age-histogram.png)